( video coming soon)

 Plant allows you to enter the number of units per however many square feet (canopy) / DBH (DBH) / feet (height).

-If you want to use the Service Qty feature for an inventory item, select Type Service Quantity.
-In the Rate field, you can enter the amount of inventory set when it is added to a service as a default resource.
+If you want to use the Service Qty feature for an material item, select Type Service Quantity.
+In the Rate field, you can enter the amount of material set when it is added to a service as a default resource.

 Beneath that, we have the Est Time Per Qty, which allows you to enter how many man hours or minutes (one will calculate the other so it is a matter of preference) however many units will take to apply.
 This will be used to calculate the time per inventory item, which will add up for the service and will default into the Est Hours.